Red-hot Osaka powers past Serena in Miami

 "So just playing against her is kind of like a dream for me.
 I'm very grateful I was able to play her and it is even better that I was able to win."

-The 36-year-old Williams, playing her fourth match since the birth of her first child in September, is still working her way into form and although demonstrating her trademark power, she struggled to move smoothly around the court.
+The 36-year-old Williams, playing her fourth match since the birth of her first child in September, is still working her way back into form and although she demonstrated her trademark power, she struggled to move smoothly around the court.

 Osaka looked fresh despite having played seven matches in Indian Wells to capture her first career title on Sunday.

-Some felt it was unfair that the Miami Open allowed Williams, an eight-times champion at the tournament, to play Osaka in the first round.
+Some felt it was unfair that the Miami Open allowed the now unseeded Williams, an eight-times champion at the tournament, to play Osaka in the first round.

-"Serena should have a special seeding, but also WTA should use the most current ranking," tennis commentator and former world number one Lindsay Davenport said on the Tennis Channel.
+"Serena should have a special seeding, but also the (women's governing body) WTA should use the most current ranking," tennis commentator and former world number one Lindsay Davenport said on the Tennis Channel.

 "The men do it.
 It's too big a tournament to have something like this happen."